ryan-lang24/Computational-Thinking-Code/README.md

         listOfWord.append(line.rstrip('\n'))
     return random.choice(listOfWord) ##returns a random word from the list

+##This utility is used for selecting a word to be used within the game.
+We imported a text file off of the internet, which consists of 45,000 used English words.
+This program sorts through the list of words, and selects one of those words at random.
+This becomes the word that the player has to guess during the game.##

 ## This function is used to start the actual game itself